 RakasaFit brings belly dance to the people!
 Integrating standard workout drills with the deep core fitness that naturally exists in belly dance, it's a perfect cross-training workout for anyone.
-Participants drill each essential belly dance move through multiple variations, reinforced with core conditioning movements that are typical across fitness styles.
+Participants drill each essential belly dance shape through multiple variations, reinforced with core conditioning movements that are typical across fitness styles.
 Accompanied by nonstop invigorating Middle Eastern and world dance remixes, this consistent format allows participants to think less about keeping up with choreography, and simply dial into movement quality.

 It was amazing to be in the body and move so freely and to be out of the mind." -- Manu